lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

                scripts/configure-lockss

          b.
-The LOCKSS 2.x configuration process will auto-repeat, but you will receive a few prompts:
+The LOCKSS 2.x configuration process will repeat.
+For the most part, you are only confirming existing values by simply hitting :kbd:`Enter`, but you will receive additional prompts and there are a few prompts to pay attention to:

-            (i) :guilabel:`Do you want to reconfigure LOCKSS 2.x to no longer be in migration mode?`: Enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.
+            (i) (*additional prompt*) :guilabel:`Do you want to reconfigure LOCKSS 2.x to no longer be in migration mode?`: Enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.

+            (ii) :guilabel:`LCAP port`: It is strongly recommended that you adopt the LCAP port previously associated with your LOCKSS 1.x instance.
+See :numref:`Adopting the LOCKSS 1.x LCAP Port` (:ref:`Adopting the LOCKSS 1.x LCAP Port`).

+               .. admonition:: Special instructions for administrators of LOCKSS networks

+                  If the node does not adopt its LOCKSS 1.x LCAP port, see :ref:`Change of LCAP identity` in :numref:`Chapter %s <Appendix: Instructions for Administrators of LOCKSS Networks>` (:ref:`Appendix: Instructions for Administrators of LOCKSS Networks`).

-            (ii) :guilabel:`OK to proceed?`: Enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.
+            (iii) :guilabel:`OK to proceed?`: Enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.

 4. |LOCKSS2LOCKSS| Finally, on the LOCKSS 2.x host, as the ``lockss`` user, in the :ref:`LOCKSS Installer Directory`, run this command: